Wadsley: Wadsley Common

 For a period of 130 years from 1784 the common was in private hands and was an area of mining and quarrying, with coal and ganister being mined and sandstone quarried for building.
 There were two drift mines on the common, the Bower mine and the Top mine.
 The Bower mine was owned by the Oughtibridge Silica Firebrick Company and operated between 1890 and 1940 while the Top mine probably ceased production in 1943.

 In 1913 the common was given to the council by the descendants of the Payne family, who gave "seventy five acres of land at Loxley Common and Wadsley Common to be used by the public for the purpose of exercise and recreation, and to be known as Loxley Chase".
 The Common is managed by The Parks, Woodlands and Ranger Service who work for Sheffield City Council.
 The management plan was drawn up in consultation with local land owners, members of the public, representatives from the Wadsley and Loxley Commoners and local ecologists.
 The overall broad aim of the plan is: "To maintain and enhance the Commons as a wildlife, landscape, historical and recreational resource for the enjoyment of the local community and visitors alike."

+Politics

+Wadsley belongs to the Hillsborough Ward which is represented on Sheffield City Council by three councillors.